SeamlessDistribution/SeamlessDistribution.github.io/app/index.md

 Developer Mobile App
 =============

 For testing purposes we have a test server and test app that you can play with on your phone.
-The instructions below are valid for Android phones, for iPhone and other apps, please contact integration responsible in Seamless for more information.
+It is recommended to download the app using an Android phone.
+For iPhone and other apps, please contact integration responsible in Seamless for more information.

 * Our Android developer app can be installed if you enable "other sources" in settings and then browse to this page on your phone [install android developer app](/downloads/se-qr-androidapp-demo-2.1.5.3.apk).